 We only had time to visit Yu Shan (also called Sea Turtle Mountain), a 58 metre hill situated bang in the centre of the city.
 From the top, it offers spectacular views of surrounding Fuzhou.
 The climb up isn’t difficult.

-It’s a maze of temples, pagodas, museums, monuments of revolutionaries, and grottoes.
+The way up is a maze of temples, pagodas, museums, monuments of revolutionaries, and grottoes.
 There’s plenty of signs around in English, explaining everything – although sometimes the translations can be a little difficult to understand.

-The most spectacular part of this park by far, however, is the White Pagoda and its temple on the southwest side of this park.
+The most spectacular part of this park by far, is the White Pagoda and its temple on the southwest side of this park.
 We were fortunate enough to be there just before lantern festival.
 The strings of lanterns radiating out from the pagoda made an impressive display.
 But I couldn’t help but feel sorry for the poor sods who had to put them up there.

 Gu Shan Mountain